Keep up to date

 Public Health England

-Public Health England are committed to disseminating the physical activity guidelines to the public via activity/healthcare professionals.
-An infographic for professionals is currently being developed which presents the early years physical activity guidelines simply and visually.
+Public Health England is committed to disseminating the physical activity guidelines to the public via activity/healthcare professionals.
+An infographic for professionals has been developed which presents the early years physical activity guidelines simply and visually.

 Department of Health